RotherOSS/discretesystemaddresses/doc/content/index.rst

 Setup
 -----
-Go to "Admin -> System Configuration" and search for "PostMaster::AddressPool".
+Go to "Admin -> System Configuration" and search for "AddressPool".

 You have to choose one of them for example and define a pool name with their mail addresses and default queue.